windmills and forest

 • In line with our approach to continuous improvement, we have improved data quality as follows:

-• Increased automation on the measurement of commutes to cover full year 2023
+• Increased automation on the measurement of commutes to cover full year 2023 versus previous year where the automated measurement was limited to one quarter

 • Applied emission factors were obtained mostly from GHG Protocol v.19.0 (4/2023), Defra v.12.0 (09/2023) and IEA v6.0 - (1/2024).
-Where available, more specific emission factors (e.g. national rail factors) were used and applied consistently by data type and source.
+Where specific emission factors were available (e.g., national rail factors), these were utilized consistently by data type and source.

 • Carbon offsets are not used to meet emissions reduction targets.